-From the exterior of the market there is no real way to make out what is inside, but walk up any of the passages and you are entering a mixed world of imported curious, beautiful jewelry and knocked-off brands.
-The market square is cobbled, and the passages are narrow enough that the colorful canvas roofs of the tents touch each other in most places letting only a little direct sunlight touch the stones.
+From the exterior of the market there is no real way to make out what is inside, but walk up any of the passages, and you are entering a mixed world of imported curios, beautiful jewelry, and knocked-off brands.
+The market square is cobbled, and the passages are narrow enough that the colorful canvas roofs of the tents touch each other in most places letting only a little direct sunlight reach the stones.

-Greenmarket square is one the central squares in Cape Town, located a few blocks Northeast of the Parliament Buildings and South of busy Strand Street, a main artery that runs through the city center.
-Most tourists stop here during their stay in Cape Town as it is a good place to buy something uniquely different to take home as a memento or gifts once home – the secret is that you can buy a lot of things in a short amount of time, so it does also make it convenient.
+Greenmarket Square is one of the central squares in Cape Town, located a few blocks Northeast of the Parliament Buildings and South of busy Strand Street, the main artery that runs through the city center.
+Most tourists stop here during their stay in Cape Town as it is an excellent place to buy something uniquely different to take home as a souvenir or gifts once home – the secret is that you can buy a lot of things in a short amount of time, so it does also make it convenient.

 The market vendors come from all over Southern Africa, and I would mistakenly assume that tourists assume that they are all South Africans.
 While most are from Southern African countries like Zimbabwe, Malawi & Mozambique, you will find a select few from Kenya and even West Africa.

 These individuals have often come to South Africa seeking a better way of life.
 If you start a discussion with them, you will hear stories of being driven from Mugabe’s Zimbabwe as the economy collapsed, or having moved to South Africa to support a family still at home in Malawi.
 The fact alone that these individuals have moved to Cape Town to make a living makes you think how long they plan to stay and how often their market stall takes a new nomadic owner.